marco262/my_wiki/data/dnd/subclass/oath-of-vengeance.md

 When you take this oath at 3rd level, you gain the following two Channel Divinity options.

 **Abjure Enemy.** As an action, you present your holy symbol and speak a prayer of denunciation, using your Channel Divinity.
 Choose one creature within 60 feet of you that you can see.
-That creature must make a Wisdom saving throw, unless it is immune to being frightened.
+That creature must make a Wisdom saving throw, unless it is immune to being [[[general:conditions#frightened|frightened]]].
 Fiends and undead have disadvantage on this saving throw.

-On a failed save, the creature is frightened for 1 minute or until it takes any damage.
-While frightened, the creature's speed is 0, and it can't benefit from any bonus to its speed.
+On a failed save, the creature is [[[general:conditions#frightened|frightened]]] for 1 minute or until it takes any damage.
+While [[[general:conditions#frightened|frightened]]], the creature's speed is 0, and it can't benefit from any bonus to its speed.

 On a successful save, the creature's speed is halved for 1 minute or until the creature takes any damage.